 Griffith, Coleman.
 “This land is your land: how the federal public lands came to exist, and how the private sector exploits them.”
 Fall 2011.

-This study encompasses a comprehensive history of of the US Federal Public Land System from it’s founding through modern day, and explores the policy under which it is managed.
+This study encompasses a comprehensive history of the US Federal Public Land System from it’s founding through modern day, and explores the policy under which it is managed.
 It compares the philosophical foundations of various approaches to this policy, and the ways in which these lands have been exploited despite management efforts.
 Finally, it examines this history using the rubric of Hardin’s Tragedy of the Commons and makes observations on the trajectory of modern land management policy.

 Jackson, Nicholas.
 “In What Shall I Live: Permaculture, Natural Building, Cultural Appropriation & The Design of A Sustainable Home.”
 Fall 2011.